legato-dsp/legato/README.md

 ### Planned Features For 0.1.0

-- Minimal DSL or macros for graph construction
+- Delay compensation for ports
-- Port automapping in DSL
+- More nodes (pitch shifter, convolution, iir filters)
-- "Pipes" to allow users to instatiate or modify nodes -> replicate(4) gives us four nodes, something like offset({ param: "gain", alg: "linear", bounds: [0.2, 0.8]}) is planned as well.
+- Matrix mixers
-- Convenient abstractions for the UI layer.
-I think I will be targetting Tauri, Iced, and Flutter for examples for the time being.
+- More control and UI abstractions.
-- Semi-tuned NixOS images
+- Semi-tuned NixOS images, perhaps also Zephyr?
-- WASM bindings
+- WASM bindings?
-- FFI bindings
+- FFI bindings?
-- MIDI context (will poll or block dedicated thread, handle voicings) and graph
+- MIDI context (will poll or block dedicated thread, handle voicings) and midi graph?
 - Fancy docs
-- A number of examples (Wavetable FM, reverb, some midi stuff)
+- A number of examples (FM, reverb, some midi stuff)
-- IIR filters (biquad, onepole, SVF)
+- VST, CLAP, etc. support?
+Likely will look for contributions here

 ### Cleanup

 Here are a number of issues to keep an eye on, that need to be cleaned up rather soon.

-- We need delay compensation for the runtime, which will be on a per-port trait.
-Basically, we just run all of the nodes for some block size (say 4096), which incurs some latency, but then we can easily compensate to prevent phasing issues.
+- We need delay compensation down the line to prevent phasing issues if there is group delay (not sure if using term correctly).